angular/angular/modules/angular2/docs/core/10_view.md

 ## Composed View

 An important part of an application is to be able to change the DOM structure to render data for the user.
-In Angular this is done by inserting child views into the ViewPort.
+In Angular this is done by inserting child views into the ViewContainer.

 Let's start with a View such as: